ElenaTinkova/SmartCalc/README.md

 ---

-This application also contains two additional modes:
+This application also contains loan additional mode:
 1. __Loan__ (credit) calculator
 - An annuity loan (a loan with constant repayment installments):